To change your logo go to the 'Page Master' under the 'Design' menu

 Betjeman's "Come friendly bombs and fall on Slough to get it ready for the plough" comes to mind.
 However, I really must go back on a warm summer's day and try again to like this place, I know it does have its fans.
 Indeed one emailed me in 2018 "What an appalling and trite review of Croabh!....Your review drips with profound discourtesy and rudeness and I think you should be ashamed of yourself".
 And Shane Spall in 'The Princess Martilda Comes Home' thought it "has to be the loveliest marina in the country".
-So I must try again.
+So I definitely will try again.
 In the meantime be aware there are strong views on either side of the argument.

-If you want to park yourself in a marina rather than anchor, then Ardfern has more on offer ashore although it is further in from the open sea if you are just passing by - both Ardfern and Kilmelford Yacht Haven have boatyard facilities.
+If you want to park yourself in a nearby marina rather than anchor, then Ardfern has more on offer ashore although it is further in from the open sea if you are just passing by — both Ardfern and Kilmelford Yacht Haven have boatyard facilities.